Understanding the Pareto Principle in Legal Practice

 After a two-week Pareto analysis, they learn:

-• 5 of their legal cases involve constant back-and-forth that delays others
+- 5 of their legal cases involve constant back-and-forth that delays other matters

 They implement the following changes:

-Why the Pareto Principle is Vital to Law Firm Growth
+Why the Pareto Principle Matters for Law Firm Growth

 How to Begin Using the Pareto Principle in Your Law Firm